justserdar/nuxt-auth-strapi-example/README.md

 - `NUXT_SECRET` - A random string used to generate authentication tokens
 - `ORIGIN` - The URL of your authentication api (should be https://example.com, this no trailing slash)
 - `STRAPI_BASE_URL` - The dev or production URL of your Strapi server.
-- `STRAPI_BASE_URL` - The development or production URL of your Strapi server
 - `CERTBOT_*` - NuxtAuth requires a SSL certificate to run in production.
 We use Certbot to automatically generate these
   - `CERTBOT_DOMAIN` - The domain for which the Certbot should register a certificate
   - `CERTBOT_EMAIL` - The email under which the domain certificate will be registered